-Athletes and other people who might have to take a drug test are left with two options: avoid the THC-containing substances or BEAT the test.
+People who might have to take a drug test are left with two options: avoid the THC-containing substances or BEAT the test.
 Yeah, you heard me right.
-In this article we are going to dissect the idea of beating the THC test by sweating it out.
+In this article, we are going to dissect the idea of beating the THC test by sweating it out.

 First things first

-A proper understanding of basics regarding the interaction of THC with the body would be very important so as to understand the rationale behind the methods employed in beating the drug tests.
+A proper understanding of basics regarding the interaction of THC with the body would be fundamental to understand the rationale behind the methods employed in beating the drug tests.